 Web.com’s history of acquiring companies has resulted in a diverse product portfolio.
 Once a company has multiple software products, the arguments for a design system are overwhelming — they allow better experiences to be built more rapidly at a lower cost.

-The company attempted to create a design system but it didn’t gain adoption.
-Using strategic product design leadership, I drove numerous designers and developers to create a design system to service the needs of various product teams across the company.
+The company attempted to create a design system before but it didn’t gain adoption.
+Using strategic design leadership, I drove numerous designers and developers to create a design system to service the needs of various teams across the company.

-To understand why Web.com’s previous attempt of creating a design systems did not succeed, product designers conducted ethnographic interviews, sent out surveys and I facilitated an open forum with key members of more than 10 product teams to discuss their design and development process and their history with design systems.
+Surveys were sent out across the organization and I facilitated workshops with key members of more than 10 product teams to discuss their design and development process and their history with design systems.

 Product designers conducted an audit across Web.com’s product portfolio to gain an understanding of the variations in UI, UX and tech stacks.
-They also ran an analysis of 8 design systems being used by other companies.
+They also ran an analysis of the many design systems being used by other companies.

-Web.com’s teams were not empowered to produce high quality brand-aligned, system-minded products.
-There was an opportunity to increase the quality and velocity of products if teams used highly reusable assets, leaving room for them to solve complex business issues.
+By analyzing the formative data, I hypothesized that successful design systems are not just based on components and tech stack, success is strongly tied to how teams interact with the system on a continuous basis.
+There was an opportunity to increase the quality and speed at which we make products if teams used highly reusable assets, leaving room for them to solve complex business issues.

 Many successful design systems are created when dedicated multidisciplinary teams build with simple, reusable, accessible components.
 It is also important to pair designers and developers together as they create the system.
 With a part-time resource of designers and developers, I hypothesized that Web.com could create an MVP of the design system in 3 months.